ArneBachmann/tagsplorer/README.md

 * `--search [[+]tag1[,tags2[,tags...]]] [[-]tag3[,tag4[,tags...]]] [-r rootfolder]` or `-s` or no option

-  Perform a search (which is like as virtual folder listing).
+  Perform a search (which is like a virtual folder listing).
   This is the main use case for the tagsplorer tools and accepts inclusive as well as exclusive search terms.
   There can be any number of arguments, which optionally can also be specified in a comma-separated way (after positives tags), or using the `-x` option.
   Note, however, as the command line interface cannot distinguish between valid options and negative tag arguments well, negative (exclusive) tag arguments must be specified after either after a double-dash `--` or after a comma.
 TODO this is error prone if using wrong options we'd get wrong results (e.g. --verbose would search for exclusive tag -verbose).